In this tutorial, we'll explore different ways to keep Docker containers running indefinitely.

 The default behavior of the docker run command can be summarized by the following:

-- The container, by default, runs in the foreground unless explicitly detached using the -d flag.
+- The container runs in the foreground unless explicitly detached using the -d flag.

 - The container runs as long as the specified command keeps running and then stops.